Titan-C/org-cv/doc/content/post/latex_export.md

 [AltaCV](https://github.com/liantze/AltaCV) is another project to generate a CV, you will need to install it yourself.
 I maintain a fork too at <https://github.com/Titan-C/AltaCV.git>
-because I need extra features and I encourage to use this for on the sections branch.
+because I need extra features and I encourage to use this fork on the `sections` branch.

 The style of this CV is more involved and you need some configuration in your org file to get it to work.
 First define the margins, the large margin